 A popular service called StackShare is case-in-point of this new reality.
 Stackshare lets companies share their software stack with respect to external tools and APIs.

 Check out the stack that powers HyperTrack.
 Click on the details tab to better understand what we use each service for.
-And hey try HyperTrack to build location tracking features in your stack.
-Sign up now and get your free API keys.
+And, hey, try HyperTrack to build location tracking features in your stack.
+Sign up now and get your free trial.